sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/220 - text-table.md

 title: "Text Table"
 hidden: false
 ---
 Matches tables based on coordinates in inches.
 Use this method when other Table methods can't recognize a table.
+Unlike other Table methods, this method relies on strict line alignment within the table and therefore can't recognize multiple lines as belonging to a single cell.
+In the case of a multi-line cell, SenseML treats each line as its own row.
+For an example, see the Examples section.

 Parameters
 =====